 - Data Cleaning, Merging, Editing, Checking

 - Clinical Trials Reporting Program (CTRP) Support

-To request services and view fees, please complete request forms (here) and submit to Colleen McGuire and Tania Lobo.
-For more SRBSR information or questions, please contact Colleen McGuire or (202) 687-2219 or Tania Lobo (202)-687-6858.
+Use these forms to request services and view fees.
+Submit completed forms to Colleen McGuire and Tania Lobo.
+For more SRBSR information or questions, please contact Colleen McGuire or (202) 687-2219 or Tania Lobo (202) 687-6858.

 We provide lectures to TBIO 546, the Resources for Cancer Research survey course provided to all Tumor Biology Students.
 If you need a lecture for your course, or a one-time lecture for your research group or lab, please contact Colleen McGuire at 202-687-2219.

 Tutorial and Best Practices for Survey Design, Protocol Development, and Consent/Recruitment Procedures